jchsing/jchsing.github.io/_projects/4_project.md

 **background:** traditional résumés and CVs are meant to summarize a person’s professional journey as concisely as possible, leaning heavily on formulaic bullet points and flattened forms.
 While this approach to building and writing a resume is often necessary and valuable, there is a lot of uncharted territory when it comes to the creative expression of your journey, your interests, and the multi-dimensional form of your unique story.

 **purpose:** to visualize the different facets of your academic and career journey in a way that tells a compelling story about the data of your life to-date.
-Highlight important transition points and pivotal discoveries, moments, and experiences that have shaped your world view and interests.
+To highlight important transition points and pivotal discoveries, moments, and experiences that have shaped your world view and interests.
 What qualities of these transition points influenced a change in shape or direction?

+I wanted to design a resume that not only highlighted my accomplishments but also gave readers a glimpse of my creative personality.
+My goal is for this visual resume to convey my rigorous scientific training, extensive research experience, and desire to continually self-reflect, grow, and improve.

+**final product:**

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">